lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-users.md

 discoiquuid: f90c2214-beea-4695-9102-8b952bc9fd17
 ---

-# Download assets{#download-assets}
+# Download assets {#download-assets}

-All users can simultaneously download multiple assets and folders accessible to them from Brand Portal.
+All users can simultaneously download multiple assets and folders accessible to them from [!DNL Brand Portal].
 This way, approved brand assets can be securely distributed for offline use.
-Read on to know how to download approved assets from Brand Portal, and what to expect from the [download performance](../using/brand-portal-download-users.md#main-pars-header).
+Read on to know how to download approved assets from [!DNL Brand Portal], and what to expect from the [download performance](../using/brand-portal-download-users.md#main-pars-header).

 >[!NOTE]
 >